srishti-git1110/AutoOrder.ai/README.md

 The script will send a POST request to the API, providing the image for processing.
 It will then automate the browser actions accordingly.

 ## API Endpoints
-The MultiON API has one main endpoint:
+The AutoOrder API has one main endpoint:

 * `POST /process-image`: Upload an image for processing and automate the browser actions accordingly.
 The API expects the image to be uploaded using the img field in a multipart/form-data request.